 Abstract

-Metacognitions about Online Gaming Scale (MOGS) has been linked to online gaming disorder.
-In our study, we evaluate psychometric properties of the MOGS, including its factor structure, reliability, and predictive validity among Israeli adolescents by six-month prospective study.
-We also, examined MOGS by theoretical model, as a mediate the effect of attachment patterns on IGD, preference for online social interactions, and motives for online gaming.
-The study population include 1,056 Israeli adolescents (610 males and 446 females, M = 15.77, SD = 1.43) with an age range of 13–18 years.
-The participants completed the Hebrew-translated version of the MOGS, attachment style, IGD, preference for online social interactions, emotion regulation and motives for online gaming.
-The analyses indicated that the factorial structure of the Hebrew-MOGS comprised the expected two factors in T1 and T2 (6-month follow-up).
-We also found that positive and negative metacognitions significantly mediated the effect of attachment styles on IGD, preference for online social interactions, and motives for online gaming.
-The findings provide evidence that the Hebrew MOGS among Israeli adolescents appears psychometrically appropriate to be used by researchers and practitioners dealing with the prevention and treatment of online gaming disorders.
+The use of the Metacognitions about Online Gaming Scale (MOGS) has been linked with online gaming disorder.
+In our study, we evaluated the psychometric properties of the MOGS, including its factor structure, reliability, and predictive validity among Israeli adolescents in a six-month prospective study.
+We also examined the usefulness of the MOGS as a theoretical model and a mediator of the following: the effect of attachment patterns on Internet Gaming Disorder (IGD), the preference for online social interactions, and the motives for online gaming.
+The study population included 1,056 Israeli adolescents (610 males and 446 females, M = 15.77, SD = 1.43) with an age range of 13–18 years.
+The participants completed the Hebrew-translated version of the attachment style MOGS on the following: IGD, preference for online social interactions, emotion regulation, and motives for online gaming.
+The analyses indicated that the factorial structure of the Hebrew MOGS comprised the expected two factors in T1 and T2 (a 6-month follow-up).
+We also found that positive and negative metacognitions significantly mediated the effect of attachment styles on IGD, the preference for online social interactions, and the motives for online gaming.
+The findings provide evidence that the Hebrew MOGS among Israeli adolescents appears psychometrically appropriate for use by researchers and practitioners dealing with the prevention and treatment of online gaming disorders.

 1. Introduction

 Internet Gaming Disorder (IGD) is defined by a persistent and recurrent pattern of excessive and uncontrollable Internet gaming, which results in a cluster of cognitive and behavioral symptoms, impaired daily functioning, and significant psychological distress (American Psychiatric Association [APA], 2013; World Health Organization [WHO], 2019).
-Adolescents are vulnerable to IGD (Yu et al., 2022; Lampropoulou et al., 2022; Rosendo-Rios, Trott, & Shukla, 2022).
-The prevalence among adolescents of IGD ranges between 7% and 15% (Pontes et al., 2019), when other studies suggest global prevalence of ranges from 2.47–3.05% (Pan et al., 2020; Stevens et al., 2021).
-By gender, research suggests that IGD is rife among children and young adults with 19 percent of boys and 7.8 percent of girls classified as having IGD (Newport Academy, 2021).
-With gaming industry revenues expected to reach more than $200 billion globally by 2023 (Statista, 2021), IGD may become even more prevalent within this vulnerable population of our society and thus, it warrants immediate attention.
-In Israel, recent study indicates that 30% adolescents self-perceived with IGD (Efrati & Spada, 2022).
-This alarmingly high prevalence of Internet game on adolescence, accompanied with the heightened IGD rate, underscores the long-lasting need of identifying risk factors of IGD and providing reliable and valid assessment tools for these corresponding factors in the early identification of high-risk adolescence and timely interventions (Lampropoulou et al., 2022).
-Responding to such a need, the present study aimed to validate the Metacognitions about Online Gaming Scale (MOGS; Spada & Caselli, 2017) among adolescence by prospective study.
+Adolescents are particularly vulnerable to IGD (Yu et al., 2022; Lampropoulou et al., 2022; Rosendo-Rios, Trott, & Shukla, 2022).
+The prevalence of IGD among adolescents ranges between 7% and 15% (Pontes et al., 2019); other studies suggest a global prevalence that ranges from 2.47% to 3.05% (Pan et al., 2020; Stevens et al., 2021).
+By gender, research suggests that IGD is rifer among male children and young adults: 19% of boys and 7.8% of girls are classified as having IGD (Newport Academy, 2021).
+With gaming industry revenues expected to reach more than $200 billion globally by 2023 (Statista, 2021), IGD may become even more widespread within this vulnerable population, warranting immediate attention.
+In Israel, a recent study indicates that 30% of all adolescents self-perceived with IGD (Efrati & Spada, 2022).
+This alarmingly high prevalence of IGD self-awareness among adolescence, accompanied with the heightened IGD rate, underscores the long-lasting need to identify IGD’s risk factors and provide reliable and valid assessment tools and early interventions in high-risk adolescents.
+(Lampropoulou et al., 2022).
+Responding to such a need, the present study aimed to validate the use of Metacognitions about Online Gaming Scale (MOGS; Spada & Caselli, 2017) among adolescents for future investigations.

 1.1.
 Metacognitions and IGD